Fender Standard Stratocaster HSS Electric Guitar Review

-I also like that I can grab a real Stratocaster for less than half the price of the American-made version.
+I also like that I can grab a real Stratocaster for around half the price of the American-made version.
 If anything ever happened to my Strat I’d be devastated, but I can also replace it without straining the family budget.

 Third, the HSS pickup configuration gives me a great deal of flexibility and an array of available tones.
 I get all the bluesy, glassy sounds I like from the single coil pickups, along with the thick crunch of a humbucker in the bridge position.